TRI-AMDD/CAMD/README.md

 ### Linux

 Install numpy via pip first, since the build depends on this and numpy has some difficulty recognizing its own install.
 Then install requirements and use setup.py.
+Make sure pip used is your conda's pip.

 ```
 pip install numpy